-(l) NOTICE BY PUBLICATION.
+(1) NOTICE BY PUBLICATION.
 The court may order notice by publication if it finds that notice by mail is impracticable or that it is desirable to supplement the notice.

-(m) Orders Designating Matter of Notices.
+(m) ORDERS DESIGNATING MATTER OF NOTICES.
 The court may from time to time enter orders designating the matters in respect to which, the entity to whom, and the form and manner in which notices shall be sent except as otherwise provided by these rules.

-- (n) CAPTION.
+(n) CAPTION.
 The caption of every notice given under this rule shall comply with Rule 1005.
-The caption of every notice required to be given by the debtor to a creditor shall include the information required to be in the notice by §342(c) of the Code. - (0) NOTICE OF ORDER FOR RELIEF IN CONSUMER CASE.
-In a voluntary case commenced by an individual debtor whose debts are primarily consumer debts, the clerk or some other person as the court may direct shall give the trustee and all creditors notice by mail of the order for relief within 21 days from the date thereof. - (p) NOTICE TO A CREDITOR WITH A FOREIGN ADDRESS. - (1) If, at the request of the United States trustee or a party in interest, or on its own initiative, the court finds that a notice mailed within the time prescribed by these rules would not be sufficient to give a creditor with a foreign address to which notices under these rules are mailed reasonable notice under the circumstances, the court may order that the notice be supplemented with notice by other means or that the time prescribed for the notice by mail be enlarged. - (2) Unless the court for cause orders otherwise, a creditor with a foreign address to which notices under this rule are mailed shall be given at least 30 days' notice of the time fixed for filing a proof of claim under Rule 3002(c) or Rule 3003(c). - (3) Unless the court for cause orders otherwise, the mailing address of a creditor with a foreign address shall be determined under Rule 2002(g). - (q) NOTICE OF PETITION FOR RECOGNITION OF FOREIGN PROCEEDING AND OF COURT'S INTENTION TO COMMUNICATE WITH FOREIGN COURTS AND FOREIGN REPRESENTATIVES.

-- (1) Notice of Petition for Recognition.
+The caption of every notice required to be given by the debtor to a creditor shall include the information required to be in the notice by §342(c) of the Code.

+(0) NOTICE OF ORDER FOR RELIEF IN CONSUMER CASE.
+In a voluntary case commenced by an individual debtor whose debts are primarily consumer debts, the clerk or some other person as the court may direct shall give the trustee and all creditors notice by mail of the order for relief within 21 days from the date thereof.

+(p) NOTICE TO A CREDITOR WITH A FOREIGN ADDRESS.

+(1) If, at the request of the United States trustee or a party in interest, or on its own initiative, the court finds that a notice mailed within the time prescribed by these rules would not be sufficient to give a creditor with a foreign address to which notices under these rules are mailed reasonable notice under the circumstances, the court may order that the notice be supplemented with notice by other means or that the time prescribed for the notice by mail be enlarged.

+- (2) Unless the court for cause orders otherwise, a creditor with a foreign address to which notices under this rule are mailed shall be given at least 30 days' notice of the time fixed for filing a proof of claim under Rule 3002(c) or Rule 3003(c). - (3) Unless the court for cause orders otherwise, the mailing address of a creditor with a foreign address shall be determined under Rule 2002(g). - (q) NOTICE OF PETITION FOR RECOGNITION OF FOREIGN PROCEEDING AND OF COURT'S INTENTION TO COMMUNICATE WITH FOREIGN COURTS AND FOREIGN REPRESENTATIVES. - (1) Notice of Petition for Recognition.
 The clerk, or some other person as the court may direct, shall forthwith give the debtor, all persons or bodies authorized to administer foreign proceedings of the debtor, all entities against whom provisional relief is being sought under §1519 of the Code, all parties to litigation pending in the United States in which the debtor is a party at the time of the filing of the petition, and such other entities as the court may direct, at least 21 days' notice by mail of the hearing on the petition for recognition of a foreign proceeding.
-The notice shall state whether the petition seeks recognition as a foreign main proceeding or foreign nonmain proceeding. - (2) Notice of Court's Intention to Communicate with Foreign Courts and Foreign Representatives.
+The notice shall state whether the petition seeks recognition as a foreign main proceeding or foreign nonmain proceeding.

+(2) Notice of Court's Intention to Communicate with Foreign Courts and Foreign Representatives.
 The clerk, or some other person as the court may direct, shall give the debtor, all persons or bodies authorized to administer foreign proceedings of the debtor, all entities against whom provisional relief is being sought under §1519 of the Code, all parties to litigation pending in the United States in which the debtor is a party at the time of the filing of the petition, and such other entities as the court may direct, notice by mail of the court's intention to communicate with a foreign court or foreign representative.